The Ruin

 Roman pool (with associated modern superstructure) at Bath, England.
 The pool and Roman ruins may be the subject of the poem.

 "The Ruin of the Empire", or simply "The Ruin", is an elegy in Old English, written by an unknown author probably in the 8th or 9th century, and published in the 10th century in the Exeter Book, a large collection of poems and riddles.
 The poem evokes the former glory of an unnamed ruined ancient city that some scholars have identified with modern Bath, juxtaposing the grand, lively past with the decaying present.

 The manuscript

-The extant poem consists of forty-nine lines in the Exeter Book, on folios 123b-124b between "Husband's Message" and 34 preceding riddles.
+The extant poem consists of forty-nine lines in the Exeter Book, on folios 123b-124b between The Husband's Message and 34 preceding riddles.
 It is written near the end of the manuscript, on both sides of the leaf.
 A large diagonal burn in the centre of the page has rendered part of the script illegible.